Otto von Corvin: Biography

 In 1848, he fought in the barricades in the French uprising.
 The French provisional government then offered him generous support for democratic uprisings in Germany, however his offer to the Frankfurt parliament to form a national army was sharply rebuffed.
 In 1848-1849, after participating in the Berlin uprising, he took part in the Baden revolt, first as a colonel of militia under Mieroslawski in Mannheim, then as chief of the general staff in Rastatt.
 In Rastatt, he along with many others, found himself trapped there on June 30 by the Prussians.
 In September 1849, a court martial condemned him to death, but the sentence was commuted to six years' solitary confinement, which he passed at Bruchsal.

-On his release, he went to London where he taught German and worked for Charles Dickens on All the Year Round and Household Words.
+Upon his release in 1855, Corvin went to London where he taught German and worked for Charles Dickens on All the Year Round and Household Words.
 In 1857 in Soden, he finished the memoirs of his prison experience.
 An attempted return to Germany at Hamburg was frustrated by police chicanery, and he returned to London, his memoirs finally being published in 1861 in Amsterdam.
 That year he traveled to the United States of America to cover the Civil War for The Times and Augsburg Allgemeine Zeitung, returning to Berlin in 1867 as a special correspondent for the New York Times.

 In Berlin, the Corvins lived with Prince Felix Salm and his wife Agnes Salm-Salm, whom they had met in America.
 Corvin edited the Salms' memoirs of Mexico and Emperor Maximilian.
 He covered the Franco-Prussian War for the Vienna Neue Freie Presse, and papers in America, London and Germany.
 His experiences are described in his book In France with the Germans (1872).
 In 1878, he founded an association of German writers in Leipzig.

 He died in 1886 in Wiesbaden.